Can Pilates Exercises be Used to Ease Degenerative Disc Disease Pain?

 Several examples of those who used Pilates as a degenerative disc disease treatment include a 64-year-old man who, in the early 1980s, injured his back while volunteering as a firefighter.
 He had surgery following the injury, but problems continued.
 An MRI showed his degenerative disc disease six years ago.
 He simply did not feel comfortable moving around.
 He has trouble bending over to pick something up off the floor.
 An avid boater, he wanted to feel comfortable walking on floating docks again.

 He tried physical therapy, gym programs, chiropractors and several more surgeries to no relief.

 His Pilates instructor started him out lightly.
 At first, he experienced pain, but once his strength was developed, relief soon followed.
 His instructor credits deep body awareness and the stabilizing work offered with Pilates.

 While his back pain decreased, his balanced increased.

 Another patient, a 50-year-old woman, was physically active most of her life.
-A traumatic boat injury resulted in pain all the down her right leg.
+A traumatic boat injury resulted in pain all down her right leg.
 Her primary care physician told her the pain would end by itself.
-After taking strong pain medication for several months, the sciatica pain reduced but she has trouble moving her back.
+After taking strong pain medication for several months, the sciatica pain reduced but she had trouble moving her back.
 An X-ray and MRI revealed she had scoliosis and lumbar spondylosis with multi-level degenerative disc disease combined with a superimposed disc bulge.